Daughter of Bruce Willis, Demi Moore gets community service

 Willis was arrested in early June after she was spotted drinking a can of Pakistani beer at a subway station near Union Square in Manhattan.
 Willis, then 20, gave police a New York state identity card with the name of Katherine Kelly, according to court documents.

-She was charged with misdemeanor counts of second-degree criminal impersonation and consumption of alcohol in a public place.
+She was charged with misdemeanour counts of second-degree criminal impersonation and consumption of alcohol in a public place.

 (Reporting by Lily Kuo; Editing by Barbara Goldberg and Cynthia Osterman)